On this page:

 If you’re looking for a career change, why not look at Bren Smith’s open-sourced business case for shellfish, oyster, and kelp farming below?
 You could earn money while doing your little bit to save the world!

-Other than that, there are of course many marine conservation societies that you can support financially.
+There are of course many marine conservation societies that you can support financially.
 I’m recommending 2 enormous organisations that are both friendly enough to the idea of nuclear power, and also work in most other areas of conservation as well.
 If you love their ocean work, chances are you’ll love their forest habitat protection, wetlands work, and many other areas of environmental protection.

 The Nature Conservancy are open to nuclear power.
 Click this link to go to their page dedicated to the oceans.